dherrendoerfer/TOI_Firmware/README.md

 TOI_Firmware
 ============

+TOI is IoT seen from the other side.
+While the Internet-of-Things is the back end with analytics, intelligence and presentation, the Things-Of-Internet are the nerves and muscles.
+TOI, because it sounds like Toy.
+It wants to be played with.

 A Things-Of-Internet firmware for the Arduino and the ESP8266 module

 Opposed to the popular Internet-of-things movement, where all sorts of